lemonlabsuk/scala-uri/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A description of what the bug is.

 **To Reproduce**
 ```scala